 - Formed at Yeadon in 1936 and flew Spitfires during the Battle of Britain

 - The only RAF Regiment Reserve unit in the north of England

 1936 - Formed at Yeadon as a bomber squadron, and converted to fighters in 1938.

-1939 - 1945 - The unit achieved a particularly distinguished record in the Second World War.
-It was the first Spitfire squadron to achieve 100 air-to-air ‘kills’.
-Later in the war 609 Squadron pioneered the use of the Hawker Typhoon in the ground-attack role.
+1939 - 1945 - The unit was the first Spitfire squadron to achieve 100 air-to-air ‘kills’ in World War Two.
+The Squadron also pioneered the use of the Hawker Typhoon in the ground-attack role.

 1945 - 1957 - After the war, 609 Squadron converted to the Gloster Meteor jet fighter.
 The squadron was disbanded in 1957.

 1998 - The Air Defence Support Squadron (ADSS) was formed, a multi-traded reserve unit in the Air Defence Role to support the Tornado F3 Wing based at RAF Leeming.